-The Ohio State University – State of Emergency extended through Sept 26
+The Ohio State University – State of Emergency extended until further notice

-The university state of emergency has been extended through Saturday, September 26...
+The university state of emergency has been extended until further notice...
 This is pursuant to Ohio State’s Disaster Preparedness and University State of Emergency Policy (Policy 6.17).
 A policy FAQ is available online.
 This declaration enables university leaders to utilize Disaster Leave (Policy 6.28) and is essential to give the university flexibility in making a variety of financial decisions over an extended period if necessary.
 The emergency declaration will be revisited on a weekly basis as circumstances evolve.

 Extension programming: Virtual programming will continue as much as possible, and Ohio State employees are to continue teleworking as much as possible --- but a limited number of academic and clinical operations have resumed, as well as some essential in-person meetings and events.
 As a reminder, all in-person Ohio 4-H camps have been cancelled through August 31.